miurahr/aqtinstall/docs/getting_started.rst

 `Available Qt versions`_ wiki page.
-If we need to use some architecture that is not on this list, we can use the `Available Qt versions`_ wiki page to get a rough idea of what versions support the architecture we want, and then use :ref:`aqt list-qt <list qt command>` to confirm that the architecture is available.
+If we need to use some architecture that is not on this list, we can use the `Available Qt versions`_ wiki page to get a rough idea of what versions support the architecture we want, and then use :ref:`aqt list-qt <list-qt command>` to confirm that the architecture is available.

 Let's say that we want to install Qt 6.2.0 with architecture `win64_mingw81`.
 The installation command we need is: